 Ethan Pursel is a cherished camper who has been attending The Watersports Camp for six years.
 Ethan has high functioning autism, which requires 1-on-1 attention at all times from a dedicated inclusion counselor.
-Check out this avid surfer’s story, narrated by his mother, Julie, regarding his experience here at Mission Bay Aquatic Center.
+Check out this avid surfer’s story, narrated by his mother, Julie, regarding his experience at Associated Student’s Mission Bay Aquatic Center.

 Source: Adapting to the Water | NewsCenter | SDSU

 Steve Kaliszewski thinks he has the greatest job in the world.
 He helps enable people with disabilities to take part in activities they never imagined possible.Kaliszewski runs the wheelchair sports program at Sharp Memorial Hospital and is paralyzed from the waist down.
 He’s also an organizer of Day on the Bay, a program that provides opportunities for people with disabilities to participate in adaptive water sports, including water skiing, kayaking, jet skiing and sailing.

 For the past 29 years the Torrey Pines Kiwanis has hosted the La Jolla Festival of the Arts benefiting programs that make recreation and sports activities accessible for San Diegans with disabilities possible.
 This year on June 11 and 12, in its 30th year, the event is getting a new name and a new home heading to Waterfront Park in Downtown San Diego.
 Read More